The best TPRM software for 2026

 Ideal for

-Large enterprises in highly regulated industries with dedicated GRC teams that need one platform across multiple risk domains.
+Large enterprises with dedicated GRC teams managing multiple risk domains in one vendor relationship.

 | Pros | Cons |